AmaliaKalio/Nephthis-BP-VBO---Internal-MAPI-v2/README.md

   * Optional - Defaults to True
 * Account Display Name - Text
   * Optional.
 DisplayName of the email account.
 Default account is used if omitted.
+* Account Display Name - Flag
+  * Optional - Defaults to False.
+Specifies if you're looking for a report item instead of a mail item.

 ### Outputs:
 * Items - Collection